 Join a Whiskey Tour

 Belfast’s hospitality pairs perfectly with a wee dram of Irish whiskey in a cosy pub.
 Book a whiskey experience or tour to hear all about Ireland’s favourite spirit and to sample some for yourself.
-Join a local qualified guide on the Ulster Whiskey tour to learn about the past, present and future of whiskey.
 Combine whiskey with craft beer or traditional Irish music with Whiskey Experiences in Belfast; or go along to a session with Belfast Whiskey Club in the Duke of York bar.
 And of course, don’t miss the home of Bushmills Irish Whiskey, Old Bushmills Distillery.

 Make Your Own Cocktails